Dim chords

 And the most important part: how and when to use diminished chords?
 One of the most common ways is to use them as passing chords.
 Passing chord can be seen as “in-between chords”, in other words: chords to land on for a short while to create some tension between chords with stronger relationship with the key.

-Chord sequences that shows how dim chords can be utilized:
+Chord sequences that incorporate dim chords:

 1. C Ebdim G7